unexpectedjs/unexpected-knex/README.md

 });
 ```

 `exports.test` is consumed by this plugin and not by Knex.
-You only add if you
+You should only add
-would like to test your migrations using this plugin.
-In this example, `testUp`
+it if you would like to test your migrations using this plugin.
+In this example,
-is a hook that is run by the `to apply migration` assertion after running the
+`testUp` is a hook that is run by the `to apply migration` assertion after
-`up` migration.
-You can also add other hooks to set up the database before
+running the `up` migration.
+You can also add other hooks to set up the database
-running the migration or to tear it down:
+before running the migration or to tear it down:

 ```js
 exports.test = function () {